 Underscoring competing interests between the U.S. and China and the unpredictability of their relations, Robert Maire of Semiconductor Advisors pointed out that, in 2019, 60 percent of all semiconductors are expected to be used in China, deepening the dependency of several U.S. semiconductor companies on China.

-Paul Semenza, SEMI Industry Research and Statistics
+Paul Semenza, for SEMI Industry Research and Statistics